akarcode/MultiMatteTamer/README.md

 ### Requirements

 To create the render elements this script needs V-Ray since MultiMatteElement is part of V-Ray.
+Or else the 'Elements' button will be hidden.

 ### Changelog